pandas-dev/pandas/doc/source/timeseries.rst

 zones using ``pytz`` and ``dateutil`` libraries. ``dateutil`` currently is only supported for fixed offset and tzfile zones.
 The default library is ``pytz``.
-Support for ``dateutil`` is provided for compatibility with other applications e.g. if you use ``dateutil`` in other python packages.
+Support for ``dateutil`` is provided for compatibility with other applications e.g. if you use ``dateutil`` in other Python packages.

 Working with Time Zones
 ~~~~~~~~~~~~~~~~~~~~~~~